This post may contain affiliate links.

 If you’re looking for a mineral powder foundation with a bit of a creamy feel, then this should be your go-to option.
 This is one of the best powder foundations for those who like a full-coverage product.
 It contains some gem powders that give a luminous finish to the skin, making it the perfect choice for those with normal skin that would like a glowy finish.
 There are 12 shades of this foundation available at Ulta.

 4. Make Up For Ever Pro Finish Multi-Use Powder Foundation

 This pressed powder foundation gives the skin full coverage.
 It’s a great choice for normal, combination and oily skin types, since it has a matte finish.
 Since it’s a pressed powder it’s perfect for touch-ups on the go.
-It comes in 21 shades at Sephora.
+It comes in 21 shades at Amazon.